12 Ways to Get Quality Construction Leads

 • How is your ideal client likely to find you?

-Understanding the answers to those questions will ensure you’ll get the best residential construction leads and a solid ROI from your marketing efforts.
+Understanding the answers to those questions will ensure you’ll get the best residential construction leads and a solid ROI (return on investment) from your marketing efforts.

-Your website is your #1 lead generation tool and your virtual sales representative.
+Your website is the only place online that you have complete control over.
+And becomes your #1 lead generation tool because it’s your virtual sales representative.
 Whether someone hears about your company from word-of-mouth, an online review, or a social media post, what are they going to do before they even consider giving you a call?

 They’ll go to your website.